What are limited recourse borrowing arrangements?

 Finally, SMSF home loans usually carry higher interest rates than traditional home loans.
 You’ll need to make sure your SMSF can afford to make loan repayments and can continue to do so should rates rise.

-How do I use an LRBA to buy property through my SMSF?
+How do I use a limited recourse borrowing arrangement to buy property through my SMSF?

 Buying property through an SMSF requires a fairly complex structure and you’ll likely need an accountant or financial planner to set it up for you.
 However, once this structure is set up, you'll apply for a limited recourse SMSF home loan much like you would apply for any other home loan.